ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 This episode describes how ESMValTool recipes work, how to run a recipe and how to explore the recipe output.
-By the end of this episode, you should be able to run your first recipe, look at the recipe output, modify a recipe, explore and run some basic recipe debugging.
+By the end of this episode, you should be able to run your first recipe, look at the recipe output, and make small modifications.

 ## Running an existing recipe